At a Glance

 In the early days of Netflix, using a VPN made for an efficient way to open access to Netflix content housed in other countries.
 However, since 2016, Netflix has kept ever-vigilant for VPN users attempting to access content from outside of their own region.

 Netflix doesn’t do this out of spite (although I’m sure they have bad days, just as we all do).
-The streaming giant is required to block VPN users due to the contracts they have signed with the movie and television studios that supply the content they stream.
+The streaming giant is required to limit access due to the contracts they have signed with the movie and television studios that supply the content they stream.

 These agreements restrict the content to being streamed only to customers in specific regions.
 If Netflix allows VPN users from outside those regions to view the content, they could be sued.
 And no one enjoys dealing with entertainment industry lawyers, not even folks who are in the entertainment industry.